HMuraja/p5-book-review/README.md

 <img src="readme/features/feature-signin-form-error-nomatch.png" height="300px">

-*Sign in error.*
+*Sign in error. *

 ### Signup

-If the user wants more customized experience of the applicatiopn or want's to share content they must sign up.
+If the user wants more customized experience of the application or want's to share content they must sign up.
 User opens up the sign up form, by clicking the sign up link/button on the navigation menu or the link on the sign in form.

 Sign up form requires user to choose a username and password.
 Password needs to be entered twice.
-If passwords entered don't match or the passowrd is too simple an error message will display.
+If passwords entered don't match or the password is too simple an error message will display.

-Succsesfull sign up will lead the user to the sign in page.
+Successful sign up will lead the user to the sign in page.

 <img src="readme/features/feature-signuppage-desktop.png" height="400px">
 <img src="readme/features/feature-signup-mobile.png" height="400px">